Unit 3: Love Makes a Family

 In this unit students learn that families come in all different shapes and sizes, and that no matter what a family looks like, all families love and care for one another, by reading fiction books on various types of families.

 In reading, this unit builds on work done in previous units.
-Students continue to ask and answer questions about key details in the text, particularly about character and central message.
-Students will analyze character feelings, focusing on more nuanced feelings and explaining why the character feels that way.
-Many of the vocabulary words in this unit do not come directly from the text, rather they are precise feeling words students can use to understand the nuanced differences in character feelings.
-Students will also analyze character relationships and notice how relationships impact a character's feelings and actions.
-Finally, building on work done in previous units, students will continue to think about the central message of the text and how the central message builds a deeper understanding of family.
+Students will continue their exploration of the character by analyzing the character's feelings, focusing on more nuanced feelings and explaining why the character feels that way.
+To help students understand nuanced character feelings, many of the vocabulary words in this unit do not come directly from the text, rather they are precise feeling words students can use to articulate how a character is feeling.
+Students will also analyze character relationships and notice how relationships impact a character's feelings and actions, particularly in regard to family relationships.
+Noticing both character feelings and character relationships will help students determine the central message of the story.
+Additionally, in this unit students will be pushed to “read” the illustrations, noticing how illustrations in a text provide clues about events, settings, and characters.
+When discussing the text, students transition from focusing on clarifying and sharing their thoughts during a discussion to engaging with the thinking of others.
+Students learn how to build on others’ talk in conversations by responding to the comments of others and asking questions to clear up confusion about the topics or texts under discussion.

 Fishtank Plus for ELA